-This integrated assessment for social studies and educational technology uses the OSPI-Developed Social Studies Assessment, People on the Move.
+This integrated assessment for social studies and educational technology uses the Social Studies assessment, Humans and the Environment.
 As students complete the task from the Social Studies assessment, they will collect evidence that demonstrates their ability to locate, evaluate, and use information ethically and effectively.
 Teachers can use this single assessment to evaluate student knowledge and abilities for social studies and educational technology.